pds-data-dictionaries/ldd-nh/docs/source/examples/examples.rst

 Mockup labels are created during the initial design and test phase for each instrument.
-They are not particularly good templates for designing a *real* label, in that they usually omit the half dosen or so discipline dictionaries needed to provide complete metadata for an actual observational product.
-But they do so plausible values for the specific classes illustrated, as found in a sample product from the mission.
+They are not particularly good templates for designing a *real* label, in that they usually omit the half dozen or so discipline dictionaries needed to provide complete metadata for an actual observational product.
+But they do contain plausible values for the specific classes illustrated, as found in a sample product from the mission.

 Mockup labels can be found in the New Horizions Mission Dictionary